Coronavirus Employees' Help

 If you've young 'uns in tow then Spanish playgrounds are a treat – they're clean, colourful and pretty much everywhere.
-But the San Pedro Boulevard near Marbella is a step above.
-In fact, it's a fantastic (and completely free) day out with the kids in its own right.
+Though not right on the coast, the San Pedro Boulevard near Marbella is a fantastic (and completely free) trip out with the kids in its own right.

 The 55,000 square-metre complex includes a wavy bridge, inspired by the sea, and a course of individual playgrounds which come highly recommended by kids and parents alike.